 Policy: 5yr outcome BSP1: The 'Green Wedge' No built development in the Green Wedge BSP2: Important Views and Vistas No new built development to obscure any important view or vista BSP3: Protecting and Provision of Important Trees No net loss of trees with TPOs or within a Conservation Area.
 Provision of new, suitable trees on all new large residential and commercial developments.
 BSP4: Seafront Character Zones All new development applications located in a Seafront Character Zone to provide a statement setting out how the proposals have taken into account the design principles.
 BSP5: Local Green Spaces No net loss of designated Local Green Spaces during the NDP time period.
-BSP6: Safeguarding Community Facilities No net loss of existing community facilities.
-BSP7: Areas of High Townscape Value All planning applications submitted within an area of High Townscape Value should have provided a design statement setting out how the design, scale of development, separation between buildings, use of materials and landscaping are complementary to the special character of the area.
+BSP6: Sustaining Community Facilities No net loss of existing community facilities.
+BSP7: Areas of High Townscape Value The design, scale of development, separation between buildings, use of materials and landscaping of all new development within an HTV area is complementary to the special character of the area.
 BSP8: Local Heritage Assets No net loss of a structure or building on the local list of heritage assets.
 No planning permission granted for an alteration, extension or other development which would adversely affect the appearance or setting of a structure or building on the local list of heritage assets.
+BSP9: Design in Broadstairs & St. Peter's All new development in the Broadstairs & St. Peter's area to have followed the Broadstairs & St. Peter's guidelines

-BSP9: Design in Broadstairs & St. Peter's All new development in the Broadstairs & St. Peter's area to have followed the Broadstairs & St. Peter's guidelines BSP10: Shopping Areas No net loss of business use classes to residential on the ground floor of buildings within the areas defined as 'Shopping Areas' BSP11: Retention of Employment Space No net loss of Employment Space in the Broadstairs & St. Peter's Area BSP12: High Speed Internet Access All new-built development in the Broadstairs & St. Peter's area to have access to High-Speed Internet services.
+BSP10: Shopping Areas No net loss of business use classes to residential on the ground floor of buildings within the areas defined as 'Shopping Areas' BSP11: Retention of Employment No net loss of Employment Space in the Space Broadstairs & St. Peter's Area BSP12: High Speed Internet Access All new-built development in the Broadstairs & St. Peter's area to have access to High-Speed Access Internet services.
 BSP13: Live-work Space New planning permissions granted for new live-work units within the Broadstairs & St. Peter's Neighbourhood Area.
-BSP14: Safeguarding Leisure and Tourism Assets No net loss of leisure and tourism assets in the Broadstairs and St. Peter's Neighbourhood Area.
+BSP14: Sustaining Leisure and Tourism Assets No net loss of leisure and tourism assets in the Broadstairs and St. Peter's Neighbourhood Area.